How to take on Mega Blastoise in Pokémon Go

 Mega Evolution has finally arrived in Pokémon Go and with it, Mega Raids!
 A whole new class of Raids, Mega Raids let you and your friends challenge a Mega Evolved Pokémon.
-These are some of the most challenging Raids yet, but we here at iMore got your back!
-Here's everything you need to know about taking on Mega Blastoise in Pokémon Go.
+These are some of the most challenging Raids yet, but we here at iMore got your back.
+Here's everything you need to know about taking on Mega Blastoise in Pokémon Go and be sure to check out our best Pokémon Go accessories so you can be fully equipped on your Pokémon Journey!

 What is Mega Blastoise in Pokémon Go?

-The final evolution of the Water type Kanto starter, Mega Blastoise is one of the first Mega Evolved Pokémon to be introduced to Pokémon Go.
-Although its type and therefore weaknesses and strengths remain the same once Mega Evolved, it still gets a massive stat boost, making it one of the most challenge Raids to come to Pokémon Go.
+The final evolution of the Water type Kanto starter, Mega Blastoise was one of the first Mega Evolved Pokémon to be introduced to Pokémon Go.
+Although Mega Blastoise doesn't have the sheer DPS that some Mega Evolved Pokémon have, it's extremely bulky and so will last a long time on the field.
+It's an excellent choice for boosting other Water types, so players should stock up on its Mega Energy while it's currently in raids.

 What are the best counters for Mega Blastoise in Pokémon Go?